djpurpose/autoArmory/readme.md

 ## Setup / Install
 1. Click the "Clone or Download" button then "Download Zip"
 2. Extract the zip to a directory of your choice.
-3. Run Diablo III in windowed mode and make the window the minimum size (it will not work any larger than this without modification)
+3. Run Diablo III in windowed mode and make the window the minimum size (it will not work any larger than this without modification).
+To be safe run windows in 1920x1080.
+Will work on supporting other resolutions and window sizes.
-4. Make sure your Rift gear is in Armory 1 and Multishot is on the right mouse button.
+4. Make sure your Rift gear is in Armory 1 (Multishot using Dead Mans Legacy quiver, we will detect this later).
 Make sure no items are missing.

  ![](readmeImages/Armory1.PNG)

-5. Make sure your GRift gear is in Armory 2 and Impale is on the right mouse button.
+5. Make sure your GRift gear is in Armory 2 (Impale using Holy Point Shot, we will detect this later).
 Make sure no items are missing.

  ![](readmeImages/Armory2.PNG)